brillout/goldpage/readme.md

 Goldpage is designed to give you full control over how and where your pages are rendered.

-You control *where* your page is rendered with two page configs:
+You control where a page is rendered with two page configs:
 - `renderToDom` - If set to true, your page is rendered to the DOM (browser).
 - `renderToHtml` - If set to true, your page is rendered to HTML (Node.js).